 When we visited Doot Beach Siargao there happened to be a local Filipino taking a dip in the ocean next to his boat.
 We asked him if he would kindly take us over to the small canals between the mangroves and he happily did so.
 For a 30-minute boat ride, he only asked for 150 pesos.
-Doot Beach Siargao is best visited on high-tide and it is also an incredible location to watch the sunset.
+Bloody bargain if you ask me!

 Doot Beach – Siargao Travel Guide

 Drone shot near Doot Beach – Siargao Itinerary

 #12 SUNRISE PALM TREE VIEWPOINT

 The sunrise viewpoint overlooking the Sea of Palms is a must-see location to add to your Siargao Itinerary.
 My friends and I stumbled across this incredible viewpoint as we made our way towards the Instafamous Palm Tree Road and the Palm Tree Swing on Siargao Island.

 We were stopped in our tracks when we arrived at this insanely beautiful viewpoint to witness an unforgettable sunrise and foggy mist settling in over the Palm Tree Forest.

 The Sea of Palms sunrise viewpoint is approximately a 30-minute drive from General Luna in the direction of Pacifico Beach.
 I guarantee you won’t miss it as you come around a sharp bend on the Siargao Circumferential Rd that opens up to this elevated viewpoint above the coconut palm tree forest.